wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <img alt="Enable Google Drive" src="../imgs/cloudstorage-1.png">

 Return to the Google Drive section of the Data Depot.
 You can now copy files to and from your Google Drive account.
-For instructions on copying data in DesignSafe see the <a href="../datadepotbrowser">Data Depot's Browser-Based Data Transfer Guide</a>.
+For instructions on copying data in DesignSafe see the <a href="#datadepotbrowser">Data Depot's Browser-Based Data Transfer Guide</a>.

 <img alt="Complete Google Drive" src="../imgs/cloudstorage-1.png">